Run this cell to set up packages for lecture.

 2

-shared_first_and_section¶Let's create a function named shared_first_and_section.
-It will take in the full name of a student and return the number of students in their section with the same first name and section (including them).
+Let's create a function named shared_first_and_college.
+It will take in the full name of a student and return the number of students in their college with the same first name and college (including them).

 Note: This is the first function we're writing that involves using a DataFrame within the function – this is fine!